npantfoerder/plotly_deploy/README.md

 - Gauge chart for the washing frequency
 - Bubble chart of all samples found

-Link to web page: https://npantfoerder.github.io/plotly_deploy/
+Link to the web page: https://npantfoerder.github.io/plotly_deploy/

 ### Resources
 - Data Sources: samples.json